-This guide explains data preparation and execution with BModes, a finite-element code that provides dynamically coupled modes for a beam.
-The beam can be a rotating or non-rotating rotor blade or a tower, and it can have arbitrary distribution of structural properties and geometry along its length.
+BModes allows computation of coupled modes for both the blade and the tower.
 A coupled mode implies presence of coupled flexural, axial, and torsion motions in a natural mode of vibration.
 Knowledge of flap-lag-torsion-axial coupled modes is crucial to several applications.
-Examples are: accurate modeling of major flexible components for modal-based aeroelastic codes such as FAST (Fatigue, Aerodynamics, Structures, and Turbulence) [1], validation of flexible component models using experimental data, modal-based fatigue analysis, and interpretation of aeroelastic-stability behavior of turbines.
-Our plan is to eventually integrate BModes with FAST to provide tower and blade modes as rotor speed and blade pitch control settings change during a simulation.
+Examples are: modeling of major flexible components for modal-based aeroelastic codes such as FAST [1], validation of flexible component models using experimental data, modal-based fatigue analysis, and interpretation of aeroelastic-stability behavior of turbines, both onshore and offshore.